PERSONAL INFORMATION

 MY EDUCATION, EXPERIENCE, AND TRAINING

-Along the way, I have discovered a passion for working with trauma, including complex/developmental trauma and how early attachment patterns continue to show up in our relationships as adults.
+Along the way, I have discovered a passion for working with trauma, including complex and developmental trauma.
+I enjoy helping clients learn about how early attachment patterns continue to show up in their relationships as adults.
+I don’t view any emotion or coping strategy as “bad”, but rather encourage the client to become curious about the functionality of this feeling or behavior.

 I would describe my therapeutic style as relational, responsive, and eclectic, meaning I don’t adhere to one modality exclusively.
-I am trained in Somatic and Attachment Focused (SAFE) EMDR and also utilize modalities such as IFS/Parts Work, Mindfulness, Compassion-Focused Therapy, and expressive arts in my work with clients.
+I am trained in Somatic and Attachment Focused (SAFE) EMDR and also utilize modalities such as ACT, Mindfulness, Compassion-Focused Therapy, and expressive arts in my work with clients.